kt3k/math-exercises-notes/to-mock-a-mockingbird/README.md

 - This means (M ⚬ M)(M ⚬ M) is fond of itself i.e. is egocentric.
 QED.

 The answer section show a more indirect solution using the result of the previous problem.

+### 3. Agreeable Bird

+- Let A be an agreeable bird.
+- Let f be an any bird.
+- Let C be f ⚬ A.
+- Because A is an agreeable bird, Ax = Cx for some x.
+- Cx = f(Ax) --- by definition of C
+- ... = f(Cx) --- by definition of x
+- This means f is fond of Cx for some x for any bird f.
+QED.

+- M is agreeable because for any B, MB = BB.
+- Therefore 1. is a special case of 3.